 34. Evora, Portugal

 Just over an hour away from Lisbon, the UNESCO city of Evora is one of Europe’s most beautiful towns.
 Yet, the regional capital of the Alentejo region, Evora, seldom makes it onto a European bucket list.

 Stunning Evora has so much to see and do that it deserves more than just a day trip from Lisbon.

 Stay for a few days and taste your way from one winery to the next.
 It’s also possible to do wine tasting and food pairings right in the center of Evora.
-Many Portuguese will claim that the best red wines in the country comes from the Alentejo.
+Many Portuguese will claim that the best red wines in the country come from the Alentejo.

-The biggest draw to charming Evora is its laid back atmosphere, fantastic food, wine and warm weather.
+The biggest draw to charming Evora is its laid-back atmosphere, fantastic food, wine, and warm weather.
 No wonder some people call it New Tuscany.
 Luckily, it’s not nearly as well known as its Italian counterpart.
 It is indeed one of Europe’s hidden gems.